All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Growth hormone isn't just about getting bigger.
 It's fundamentally a repair and regeneration hormone.
 When your pituitary releases GH, it triggers a cascade of recovery processes throughout your body.

 Protein synthesis.
 GH stimulates the uptake of amino acids into muscle cells and increases protein synthesis.
 This is the basic building block of muscle repair.
-After a hard training session, elevated GH levels may help your muscles rebuild faster and more completely.
+After a hard training session, improved GH levels may help your muscles rebuild faster and more completely.

 Collagen synthesis.
 GH is one of the primary drivers of collagen production.
 Collagen is the structural protein in tendons, ligaments, cartilage, and fascia.
 For athletes dealing with joint stress or connective tissue strain, this is significant.
 Research has shown that GH administration can increase collagen synthesis by 30 to 100% in some tissues.